SimonDaNinja/youtube_rss/README.md

 the things not immediately obvious when opening the program.

 ## Key binds
+The keybindings are designed so that the user can do almost everything necessary by just using the arrow keys (except, of course, when writing search queries), or by using the `hjkl` keys for vi users.

 When in a menu, the user can press `KEY_UP` or `k` to move to the previous menu item.

 When in a menu, the user can press `KEY_DOWN` or `j` to move to the next menu item.